awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/jenkins/running_jobs.md

 weight: 70
 ---

 We now have a dedicated Spot nodegroup with the capacity-optimized allocation strategy that should decrease the chances of Spot Instances being interrupted, and we configured Jenkins to run jobs on those EC2 Spot Instances.
-We also configured the Naginator plugin to retry jobs in case they fail.
+We also installed the Naginator plugin which will allow us to retry failed jobs.

 #### Creating a Jenkins job
 1. On the Jenkins dashboard, in the left pane, click **New Item**